heber-silva/CKA-Obsidian-Vault/Pod Configuration/Liveness, Readiness, and Startup Probes.md

 If a container fails its liveness probe repeatedly, the kubelet restarts the container.

 Liveness probes do not wait for readiness probes to succeed.
-If you want to wait before executing a liveness probe you can either define `initialDelaySeconds`, or use a [startup probe](https://kubernetes.io/docs/concepts/configuration/liveness-readiness-startup-probes/#startup-probe).
+If you want to wait before executing a liveness probe you can either define `initialDelaySeconds`, or use a [](https://kubernetes.io/docs/concepts/configuration/liveness-readiness-startup-probes/#startup-probe).

 ## Readiness probe[](https://kubernetes.io/docs/concepts/configuration/liveness-readiness-startup-probes/#readiness-probe)